Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

      |_____|       |_____|       |_____|

-There are also hubs for the TP topology.
+There are also hubs for the woke TP topology.
 There is nothing difficult involved in using them; you just connect a TP chain to a hub on any end or even at both.
 This way you can create almost any network configuration.
-The maximum of 11 hubs between any two computers on the net applies here as well.
+The maximum of 11 hubs between any two computers on the woke net applies here as well.
 An example::

     RP-------P--------P--------H-----P------P-----PR